w3f/Grants-Program/applications/wika-network.md

     but until then, we will commit to building the front-end tools to facilitate understanding, onboarding and interacting with the blockchain with the best UX.

-    - **IS NOT:** We will also be developing an offchain indexed database, a blockchain data explorer, a recommender system prototype, plugins for website developers, and other tools as our idea evolves.
+    - **IS NOT:** We will also be developing offchain indexed databases and APIs, a recommender system prototype, plugins for website developers, and other tools as our idea evolves.
     But we think of those as simple PoC implementations to kick-start all the components of the future ecosystem and test their interactions.
-    Again, the architectural vision is do one thing right and plug to an ecosystem.

 ### Ecosystem Fit